Kong/docs.konghq.com/app/plugins/request-termination.md

 ## Example Use Cases

-- Temporarily disable an API, Route, or Service (ex: maintenance mode).
+- Temporarily disable a Service (e.g. it is under maintenance).
+- Temporarily disable a Route (e.g. the rest of the Service is up and running, but a particular endpoint must be disabled).
-- Temporarily disable a Consumer (ex: excessive consumption).
+- Temporarily disable a Consumer (e.g. excessive consumption).
 - Block anonymous access with multiple auth plugins in a logical `OR` setup.